DataStax-Academy/ds201-lab07/step1.md

 `# initial_token:`

-Un-comment and chaneg initial_token value and set it to `-9223372036854775808`.
+Un-comment and change `initial_token` value setting it to `-9223372036854775808`.
 This will allow *node2* to manage half of the token range – all of the positive tokens and one negative token of `-9223372036854775808`

 The new entry should look like: